iman dupree (they/them/theirs)

 artistic practice: vintage inspired portraiture, filmmaking, poetry

-bio: hailing from chesapeake, va iman dupree is a trans nonbinary, maryland based indie artist. after a 10-yr stint in tech consulting, dupree turned their sights toward cinema. although they were accepted into film school (mica) they prioritized making their debut picture, ZAIRE, which has won two ‘Best LGBT Film’ awards (Sweden Film Awards and the Asian Independent Film Festival).
+bio: hailing from chesapeake, va iman dupree is a trans nonbinary, maryland based artist. after a 10-yr stint in tech consulting, dupree turned their sights toward cinema. although they were accepted into film school (MICA’s Filmmaking MFA) they prioritized making their debut picture, ZAIRE: A Film Noir-Inspired Story, a 3x “Best LGBT Film” award winner.

-iman dupree has earned multiple grants from the maryland state arts council to self-fund the cinema they believe is quite overdue. their forthcoming portrait oceans deep will follow a returning citizen’s character study. dupree’s dream is to create intersectional cinema internationally.
+iman dupree has earned multiple grants from the maryland state arts council to self-fund the cinema they believe is quite overdue. their forthcoming portrait OCEANS DEEP follows a returning citizen’s character study. dupree’s dream is to create intersectional cinema internationally.

 until then, you may pre-order zaire today at www.irisofiman.org